 1. Overlooking Material Thickness

-Many welders neglect to consider the thickness of the material they are working with.
-Always check the material thickness and match it with the appropriate rod size to avoid severe issues.
+One common mistake welders make is neglecting to consider the thickness of the material they are working with.
+The thickness directly impacts your choice of electrode, amperage settings, and technique.
+Always check the material’s thickness beforehand and match it with the appropriate rod size to ensure proper penetration and strong welds.
+Using an incorrectly sized rod can lead to weak joints, excess spatter, or even a failed weld.

 2. Ignoring the Welding Position